 where `em' denotes the different emission lines: \sii, \nii, $\ha$, and \oiii.
 The second component ($\rm em;out$) is defined such that its width is always greater than the width of the primary component, leading to $\rm SR_{em}$ being always greater than 1.

-We have 10,934 sources which show an extra component in \sii~emission line fit.
-Whenever an extra component is detected in \sii, we use the same profile for \nii, $\ha$, and $\hb$.
+We identify 10,934 sources that show an extra component in \sii~emission line fit, where the same profile is then used to fit \nii, $\ha$, and $\hb$ emission lines.
 In Figure~\ref{fig:doublepeak-separation}, we show the distribution of these sources in the $\rm \log(AR)~-~\log (SR)$ space for \sii, \nii, and $\ha$ lines.
 We see that there are two different distributions of sources in these three panels.
 The cases where the amplitude of the extra component is greater than that of the primary component ($\rm\log(AR) > 0$) are sources without an outflow component.
 We visually inspect the sources where either the amplitude or $\sigma$ values of the two components are nearly equal.
 We focus on \nii~and $\ha$ lines as they are critical for the \nii-BPT diagnostic.
 Based on the visual inspection, we find the following optimum cut for separating the double-peaked emission line sources from the outflow candidates:

 This criterion is shown as solid red lines in the left three panels of Figure~\ref{fig:doublepeak-separation}.
 All the sources above these solid red lines (7,789/10,934) are the cases where the extra component is not considered as an outflow component.